 Changes to the National Regulations from 1 June 2014

-Effective from 1 June 2014, the Education and Care Services National Amendment Regulations 2014 introduce a number of changes to the existing regulations.
+Effective from 1 June 2014, the Education and Care Services National Amendment Regulations 2014 introduced a number of changes to the existing regulations.
 The main amendments include:

 - Streamlining the supervisor certificate application process.